grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * Just make the first submarine novel GO:
 	* Go for character-driven (fear) excitement through staring at dials
 	* This first book should be the pop novel: readable, accessible, character-driven
-	* an accessible novel is more likely to be something you could sell/build a fanbase
+	* an accessible novel is more likely to be something that will build a fanbase
 	* maybe keep the style experiments for reference when you later go back to write filthy scum
 	* and the submarine novel is just accessible and readable, with occasional elements of that style?
 	* a more stylized one is more likely to push you in a more award-winning type direction, but that can come later